Campaign to Include Every Child in Education

-The UK education system is struggling to meet the needs of at least one in five children and young people: the disadvantaged, vulnerable and underachieving - 20% of children who are unprepared for their lives post-16, whether in education, training or employment.
+The education system in the United Kingdom is struggling to meet the needs of at least one in every five children and young people: the disadvantaged, vulnerable, and underachieving - 20% of children who are unprepared for their lives after high school, whether in education, training, or employment.

-The Every Child Included in Education campaign aims to improve the lives of disadvantaged, vulnerable and underachieving children and young people in England by making social mobility a reality for all children and their families.
+The Every Child Included in Education campaign aims to improve the lives of disadvantaged, vulnerable, and underachieving children and young people in England by making social mobility a reality for all children and their families.

 Every Child Included in Education is looking for all stakeholders to increase collaboration, support, and training for all providers and services across the country, including ministers, commissioners, senior government officials, business, public, and third-sector leaders.

-Promote kindness and wellbeing in education, business and third sector settings, where every child and young person is included on a daily basis.
-Through culture and mutuality, we must address mental health, character, and resilience by celebrating tolerance, patience, friendship, creativity and problem solving.
+- Encourage kindness and well-being in educational, business, and non-profit settings where every child and young person is included on a daily basis.
+Through culture and mutuality, we must address mental health, character, and resilience by celebrating tolerance, patience, friendship, creativity, and problem-solving.

-Further investment across all phases of education, beginning with the early years.
-This should result in a socially and culturally relevant curriculum, increasing attainment in reading, writing and maths, enhancing life chances and culminating in a meaningful destination for every child.
+- Increased investment in all phases of education, beginning with early childhood.
+This should result in a socially and culturally relevant curriculum, increasing achievement in reading, writing, and math, improving life chances, and culminating in a meaningful destination for every child.

-Greater focus on teachers as professional learners through recruitment, retention, and CPD that includes an enhanced understanding of the way disadvantaged and vulnerable children learn.
+- A greater emphasis on teachers as professional learners through recruitment, retention, and continuing professional development that includes a better understanding of how disadvantaged and vulnerable children learn.

-Reduce children and young people being excluded in education and close the gap for SEND - too often the marginalised and forgotten group.
-This includes increasing responsibility for children at risk of exclusion.
+- Reduce the number of children and young people excluded from school and close the SEND gap - a group often marginalized and forgotten.
+Through cross-agency collaboration, this includes increasing responsibility for children at risk of exclusion.

-Every Child Included in Education is collaborating with leaders from business, education (state and independent across all phases and type, including Regional School Commissioners, Opportunity Area Boards, Teaching Schools Alliances and Research Schools), public and third sectors, parents, carers, children and young people.
+Every Child Included in Education works with leaders in business, education (state and independent across all phases and types, including Regional School Commissioners, Opportunity Area Boards, Teaching Schools Alliances, and Research Schools), the public and third sectors, parents, caregivers, children, and young people.